eazuaje/2015-04-15-SEA-UCAR/lessons/shell/01-filedir.md

 The command `ls` prints the names of the files and directories in the current directory in alphabetical order, arranged neatly into columns.
-We can make its output more comprehensible by using the **flag** `-F`, which tells `ls` to add a trailing `/` to the names of directories:
+We can make its output more comprehensible by using the **flag** `-F`, which tells `ls` to add a trailing `/` to the names of directories.
+Note that there is a space between `ls` and `-F`: without it, the shell thinks we're trying to run a command called `ls-F`, which doesn't exist:

 ```shell
 $ ls -F